 All wines were from the North Coast region of California, the premium wine-growing region of California, and include wines from Napa, Sonoma, and Mendocino counties.
 The wines were sent in Sept of 2015 and February of 2016 in two separate groups.

 The wine brands tested included Gallo, Beringer, Mondavi, Barefoot, and Sutter Home.

 So essentially, stay away from all wines made from California vineyards if not organic.

 Health Concerns Over Glyphosate

-Exposure to glyphosate at doses nearing the 0.100 ppb mark completely destroy beneficial gut bacteria, and exposures higher than that can cause breast cancer, destroy nerve cells, and damage the kidneys and liver.
+Exposure to glyphosate at doses nearing the 0.100 ppb mark completely destroys beneficial gut bacteria, and exposures higher than that can cause breast cancer, destroy nerve cells, and damage the kidneys and liver.
 It can also cause miscarriages, as it destroys the placenta in pregnant and fertile women.

 Since 1974, America has used over 1.8 million tons of glyphosate, with over 9.4 million tons having been sprayed on crops worldwide.

-The World Health Organization finally declared that glyphosate is “probably carcinogenic to humans” in their International Agency for Research on Cancer in March 2015.
+The World Health Organization finally declared that glyphosate is “probably carcinogenic to humans” in its International Agency for Research on Cancer in March 2015.
 That isn’t to say that Monsanto necessarily agrees, however, as they have been actively trying to fight this claim since then.